sixhobbits/coding-with-replit/manuscript/12-building-news-word-clouds-using-python-and-repl-it.md

 * Use WordCloud to transform the text into images
 * Import Bootstrap and add some basic CSS styling

-We'll be using Python, but we won't assume that you're a Python expert and we'll show how to set up a full Python environment online so you won't need to install anything locally to follow along.
+We'll be using the online programming environment [Repl.it](https://repl.it) so you won't need to install any software locally to follow along step by step.
+If you want to adapt this guide to your own needs, you should create a free account by going to [repl.it](https://repl.it) and follow their sign up process.

 ## Web scraping